webhifzur/counterJs/README.md

 # counterJs
-This is a CounterUP plagin build by banila java script.
+This is a CounterUP plagin build by vanilla javascript.